 - 1. Contact the athletic director of the contracted school and request that the contract be fulfilled. - 2.
-If no response from initial communication, email the athletic director a reminder of the request and include Brent Rice (brent@mhsaa.com) on the email. - 3.
-If the school refuses to fulfil the contract, disputes the terms of the contract or does not respond to a second request, contact Brent Rice directly (brent@mhsaa.com) with a request for the MHSAA to resolve the issue.
+If no response from initial communication, email the athletic director a reminder of the request and include Ryan Wieferich (ryan@mhsaa.com) on the email. - 3.
+If the school refuses to fulfil the contract, disputes the terms of the contract or does not respond to a second request, contact Ryan Wieferich directly (ryan@mhsaa.com) with a request for the MHSAA to resolve the issue.
 All contract information must be included in the correspondence, including the date, teams, contracted fee or any other terms.